webfm/defect-app/qr-code-scan.md

 * Edit Defect -> Location selector
 * New Defect -> Location selector

-In each place, a Locatio Selector is presented to the user.
+In each place, a Location Selector is presented to the user.
 In the Location Selector user can tap on the camera icon to present the scan view.
 User can then scan the QR code which return a string that conforms to the QR code format.
 The app then parse the string and select the location accordingly.